1 ₪ The first facet of the Venusian Peace Project is about pondering, understanding and creating worthwhile peace. (Not just avoiding bad war.)

 - Who’s “table” is peace?
 Are there other groups than politicians, diplomats and historians etc. who might give better answers, find better solutions to peace?

 - How can peace become as interesting, enjoyable, fun, exiting and enthusiasm-creating as war, or rather crypto-war (fighting, contests, debates, action movies and violent computer games)?
-Crypto-war is the competition, so let’s not fool ourselves into thinking that peace “has a chance” if it keeps remaining lofty but boring.
+Crypto-war is the competition, so let’s not fool ourselves into thinking that peace “has a chance” if it remains lofty but boring.

-- How can music, art and other Venusian activities help to make peace more substantial and distinctly attractive?
+- How can music, art and other “venusian” activities help to make peace more substantial and truly attractive?

 These are just a few non-traditional questions that could help us move forward.
 In short: